We’re finalizing details for summer 2026 and look forward to sharing soon! Registration opens in January!

 Bus Transportation: Trollwood offers bus transportation to Trollwood Performing Arts School from various pickup points in Fargo, West Fargo, and Moorhead and back again.
 Routes will run prior to 9:00 am and again after 4:00 pm, allowing you to participate in a full day of programming at Trollwood.

 For just $100.00, you may ride the bus both ways, only one way, or switch it up from day to day!
-Routes will operate from June 5–28, 2023.
+Routes will operate Monday – Friday from June 8–July 1, 2026 (no classes June 19th).
 Refer to Student Services for schedule/locations.

 TOTALLY TROLLWOOD ACADEMY